Nonequilibrium crossover in the supercritical region from quench dynamics: The holographic model setup

 \section{The holographic model setup}

-The model we employ is a holographic superfluid system, specifically an Einstein–Maxwell–scalar theory with a neutral scalar field that respects a $\mathbb{Z}_2$ symmetry.
+The model we employ is a holographic system, specifically an Einstein–Maxwell–scalar theory with a neutral scalar field that respects a $\mathbb{Z}_2$ symmetry.
 We introduce two higher‑order nonlinear terms, primarily to induce a first‑order phase transition and to realize supercritical phenomenon.
+This work will focus on the probe limit, which means that we neglect the backreaction of the matter fields on the spacetime background.
 In this work, the Lagrangian takes the following form